Trading Networks with Bilateral Contracts: Introduction

 While a supply chain may be a good model of production in certain industries \citep{AnCh:13}, in general, firms simultaneously supply inputs to\textit{ and} buy outputs from other firms (possibly through intermediaries).
-If this is the case, we say a contract network contains a contract \textit{cycle}.
-For example, the sectoral input-output network of the U.S. economy, illustrated by \citet[Figure 3]{AcCaOzTa:12}, shows that American firms are very interdependent and the contract network contains many cycles.
+If this is the case, we say a trading network contains a contract \textit{cycle}.
+For example, the sectoral input-output network of the U.S. economy, illustrated by \citet[Figure 3]{AcCaOzTa:12}, shows that American firms are very interdependent and the trading network contains many cycles.
 Consider a coal mine that supplies coal to a steel factory.
 The factory uses coal to produce steel, which is an input for a manufacturing firm that sells mining equipment back to the mine.
 This creates a contract cycle.
-However, \citet{HaKo:12} showed that if a contract network has a contract cycle then set-stable outcomes may fail to exist.
-Our first result shows that checking whether an outcome is in fact set-stable is computationally hard.
-We then show that, even in the presence of contract cycles, outcomes that satisfy a weaker notion of stability -- \textit{trail stability} -- can still be found.
-A trail of contracts is a sequence of distinct contracts in which a seller (buyer) in one contract is a buyer (seller) in the subsequent one.
-We argue that trail stability is a useful, natural and intuitive equilibrium concept for the analysis of matching markets in networks.
-Along a blocking trail, firms make unilateral offers to their neighbors while conditionally accepting a sequence of previous pairwise blocks.
-Firms can receive several offers along the trail.
-Trail-stable outcomes rule out any sequence of such consecutive pairwise blocks.
-Trail stability is equivalent to chain stability (and therefore to set stability under our assumptions) in acyclic contract networks and to pairwise stability in two-sided many-to-many matching markets with contracts.
-Unsurprisingly, therefore, trail-stable outcomes may also be Pareto inefficient \citep{Blai:88}.
+However, \citet{HaKo:12} showed that if a trading network without transfers has a contract cycle then stable outcomes may fail to exist.
+Moreover, \citet*{FlJaScTe:17} show that checking whether a stable outcome exists---or even whether a given outcome is stable---is computationally intractable.